Stephenca290/Negotiation_Chatbot/README.md

 Interact with the Chatbot:

 Follow the on-screen instructions to negotiate the price of the product.
-Demo
-A demo video showcasing the negotiation process can be found here.

 Contributing
 Contributions are welcome!
 If you have suggestions or find issues, feel free to open an issue or submit a pull request.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.